- How Sleep Works

 You can choose from either 30 count or 60 count bottles and 10 mg or 15 mg capsules.
 The relatively low dosage is great for lighter weight individuals and anyone trying CBD capsules for the first time.
 If you need a higher dosage, just take two or three capsules instead of one.
 They’re also a good fit for couples who might need different dosages.
 PlusCBD Oil products are all lab-tested and the capsules are available at a relatively affordable price.

-Cost can be a barrier for those who want to try CBD or want to use it more regularly.
+Cost can be a barrier for those who want to use CBD on a regular basis.
 CBD Oil Capsules from cbdMD offer a top-quality product at an affordable price.
-The company is also committed to producing CBD oil that doesn’t contain trace amount of THC.
+The company is also committed to producing CBD oil that doesn’t contain any THC.
 Instead of the crystalline isolate process, cbdMD uses a proprietary technique called hybrid broad-spectrum.
-The resulting oil contains CBD plus other cannabinoids, terpenes, amino acids and essential oils but zero percent THC.
+The resulting oil contains CBD plus other cannabinoids, terpenes, amino acids and essential oils without a trace of THC.

 Customers can choose from 30- or 60-count bottles and concentrations ranging from 450 mg to 3000 mg.
-That translates to per capsule dosages of 15 mg, 16.6mg, 25mg, 33.3mg and 50 mg, which is a great range of options.
-All CBDMD products are third-party tested, and the hemp they use is non-GMO.
+That translates to per capsule dosages of 15 mg, 16.6mg, 25mg, 33.3mg and 50 mg; this range should accommodate most CBD consumers regardless of their preferred strength.
+All CBDMD products are third-party tested, and only non-GMO hemp is used to produce these capsules.

 CBD, or cannabidiol, is derived from plants like hemp and marijuana.
 It’s a naturally-occurring compound that is known for aiding in healthy sleep, pain relief and anxiety reduction.
 Many users prefer to take CBD in capsule form because it’s as easy as taking a daily supplement, and dosage is simple.
 Those who take capsules can also avoid the taste of hemp found in other CBD products.